Lecture 05-2: Inspecting and Modifying Data

 You now have the complete toolkit:

 From raw CSV to a clean, normalized, constraint-enforced production database.
 The entire pipeline.
+Next, you will apply this pipeline end-to-end on your own with a new dataset.

 References